aaronjc15128/File-Manager/README.md

 The program will then ask for the path for the folder.

-Simple press "submit" and you'll be greeted with a mountain load of options to manage your files.
+Simply press "submit" and you'll be greeted with a mountain load of options to manage your files.

 ### Sorting
 There are 4 sorting options: